deemoe404/blog.dee.moe/source/_posts/Essay/what-xr-should-be-in-2023.md

 ## What's More

 The inconvenience of XR headsets primarily stems from having to wear a bulky device.
-However, if the "XR content" is primarily audio-based, why couldn't one simply fill your house with soundbars and cameras?
+However, if the "XR content" is primarily audio-based, why couldn't one simply fill their house with soundbars and cameras?

 > "Okay, the microwave oven is set to 15min, over medium heat, and?
 What's next?"
 >